 Q. How do you find clients?

 A. Many of my clients have been referred through pro bono organizations.
 I scan Facebook and go to all the nearby free networking events I can find.
 I volunteer at local estate planning events.
-Not only do I help people, but I learn tips from other estate planning professionals that I meet there.
+Not only do I help people, but I also learn tips from other estate planning professionals that I meet there.

 I go to a senior center once a month to provide free consultations.
 By helping others, I hope to generate referrals.